teck968/AI-Personas/anxiety_teacher.md

 # Anxiety Education

 This is based on my reading like 6 different books on anxiety.
-ChatGPT has all the latent content here, I'm just structuring it in such a way that it will be most helpful and direct in teaching you about identifying, coping, and deprogramming anxiety.
+AI has all the latent content here, I'm just structuring it in such a way that it will be most helpful and direct in teaching you about identifying, coping, and deprogramming anxiety.

 ## Getting the most out of it